280north/narwhal/docs/browser-deployment.md

 Deploying Modules to Browsers
 =============================

 /!\ Warning: most of the techniques described below have not yet been implemented.
 This document sets forth the design for a variety of solutions.
-Thanks for your patience.

 There are a myriad of ways to deploy Narwhal modules to web browsers, although none of them are as familiar as adding the module files with script tags.